Jan 09, 2018

 What conditions damage a heater?

-The severity of the weather will dictate your unit’s run times and amount of equipment wear and tear.
+The severity of the weather will dictate your unit’s run times and the amount of equipment wear and tear.
 Manufacturers produce furnace motors for continuous use, Dave notes, so it is unnecessary to ever turn your heater off to give it a rest.
 It’s not like you or me on the treadmill at the gym — it doesn’t get tired!

 How does changing the temperature affect your heater?